jimbobbennett/smart-garden-ornaments/days/2-connect.md

 1. Open the `mappings.py` file from the `PiHub` folder in the Pi's home directory using your favorite text editor.
 For example Visual Studio Code via the remote development extension, or `nano` via SSH.

-1. The code has three mappings, defined using Python dictionaries:
+1. The code has two mappings, defined using Python dictionaries:

     ```sh
     value_types = {
         "t" : "temperature",
-    }

-    value_conversion = {
-        "t" : float,
     }

     devices = {